kkirss/traveller-book-parser/README.md

 TODO: This is not implemented yet.

-After parsing the books, we output the parsed entities into various formats.
+After parsing the books, we output the parsed objects into various formats.

 ## Usage